skip to main content

 I. Policy Value Statement

 The Board of Education of Howard County (Board) is committed to providing a safe, engaging, and supportive school environment that fosters the social and emotional safety, dignity, and well-being of all students.
-The Board acknowledges the need for Howard County Public School System (HCPSS) employees to use an array of research-based positive behavior interventions, strategies, and a tiered system of supports to address student behaviors and keep students safe.
-The Board further acknowledges the need for HCPSS employees to minimize the practice of exclusion from the classroom environment and minimize the practice of physical restraint which may only be used after other less intrusive, nonphysical interventions have failed or been demonstrated inappropriate and when necessary to protect a student or other person from imminent, serious, physical harm.
-It is the expectation of the Board that HCPSS employees will be aware of and responsive to all incidents of exclusion or physical restraint and appropriately case manage impacted students to minimize unsafe behaviors and maximize instructional engagement.
+The Board acknowledges the need for Howard County Public School System (HCPSS) employees to use an array of research-based positive behavior interventions, strategies, and a tiered system of supports to address student behaviors and keep students safe and free of harm.
+The Board further acknowledges the need for HCPSS employees to minimize the use of exclusion from the classroom environment and minimize the use of physical restraint.
+Physical restraint may result in harm and/or trauma for both the students restrained and the HCPSS employees who implement the restraint, therefore, it may only be used after other less intrusive, nonphysical interventions have failed or been demonstrated inappropriate and when necessary to protect a student or other person from imminent, serious, physical harm.
+It is the expectation of the Board that HCPSS employees will be knowledgeable of and implement proactive positive behavior interventions in an effort to reduce the need for exclusion or physical restraint.
+When incidents of exclusion or physical restraint do occur, HCPSS employees will provide appropriate support to impacted students to minimize unsafe behaviors and maximize instructional engagement.
+These supports are crucial for all HCPSS students and employees.
+The Board recognizes that in order to reduce the use of restraint and eliminate the disproportionate impact on students by race and disability, a collaborative and multi-disciplinary team approach is needed.

 II.
 Purpose

-The purpose of this policy is to define the process by which the HCPSS promotes positive behavior interventions, strategies, and supports and adheres to a tiered system of proactive, positive behavior interventions in schools to ensure that in the use of exclusion as a form of student behavior intervention and physical restraint as a responsive crisis procedure is limited to necessary/critical situations as outlined in Section III.D.1 and Section III.E.1.
+The purpose of this policy is to define the process by which the HCPSS promotes, and staff implement, a tiered system of proactive, positive behavior interventions in schools to ensure that the use of exclusion as a form of student behavior response and physical restraint as a responsive crisis procedure is limited to necessary/critical situations as outlined in Section III.B.1.

 III.
 Standards

-1. HCPSS employees will use effective classroom management strategies followed by a continuum of positive behavior interventions, strategies, and supports to increase or decrease targeted student behavior.
+1. HCPSS employees will use effective classroom management strategies and an array of positive behavior interventions, strategies, and supports to increase or decrease targeted student behaviors.

-2. Trained HCPSS employees will only use exclusion:
+2. Trained HCPSS employees will only use exclusion or, restraint, or seclusion:

-1. After less restrictive or alternative approaches have been considered, and;
+1. After less restrictive or alternative approaches have been:

 1. Attempted; or